Iritscen/Small-scripts/Bash/README.md

 ## Development
 ### Cloak Dev Paths
-Prevent your local disk's paths from showing up in a built Xcode application.
+Prevent your local disk's paths from showing up in an Xcode-built binary.

 ### Find Header Comments
 Extract and print comment blocks from the tops of all source files in a project.